JenReuting/pixly-backend/README.md

-# Warbler
+# Pixly

-Warbler is a full stack web-application to upload, edit, and browse image files.
+Pixly is a full stack web-application to upload, edit, and browse image files.

 # Table of Contents
 1. [Features](#Features)